kampanosg/go-assert-mes/README.md

 * `MatchExactly`: The slices have to match _exactly_, including size and order of elements,
 * `MatchElements`: The slices have to match in size, but the order of the elements can be different.

-:warning: If you're already using https://github.com/stretchr/testify, they already provide an `ElementsMatch` function that does something very similar.
+:warning: If you're already using https://github.com/stretchr/testify, they provide `ElementsMatch`, that has the same functionality.

 ## Usage
 Import the package alongside `testing`